Introduction

 Install Gates and Hardware

-If your fence includes a gate, install it according to the manufacturer’s instructions.
-Ensure the gate is level and operates smoothly.
-Attach any additional hardware, such as latches or hinges.
+If your fence includes a gate, follow the manufacturer’s instructions for installation.
+Ensure the gate is level and operates smoothly, and attach any additional hardware, such as latches or hinges.

 Finishing Touches and Maintenance

-Completing the installation with some finishing touches and planning for maintenance will keep your fence looking great for years to come.
+Adding finishing touches and planning for maintenance will help keep your fence in excellent condition for years to come.

 -